sagarikasonni/ParkingSpotDet_HackUMassXI/README.md

 # HackUMassIX
-This software detects the number of empty spots in a parking spot using OpenCV grayscale contour \n A raspberry pi is the main hardware component
+This software detects the number of empty spots in a parking spot using OpenCV grayscale contour.
+A raspberry pi is the main hardware component.